 Ginny Gordon’s adventures would last another two volumes after this one, ending in 1956, two years before Campbell would pen her final Trixie Belden volume.
 And as a series it’s… fine?
 With a cast of characters so similar to the Trixie Belden series, it is disappointing that it lacks the heart and soul of Campbell’s more famous series.
 Some of it is that Trixie’s cast of characters gets more room to grow- we don’t even get the whole gang together until 8 books in, with the first volume serving as the greatest origin story since the Book of Genesis.

 Written concurrently with the Trixie Belden series, and not continued after Campbell’s departure, we join Ginny’s club already in progress.
-Calling themselves The Hustlers, they not subjected to the editorial meddling that befell the B.W.G.’s: while extremely wholesome in their activities, The Hustlers are out to make and buck and keep it for themselves.
+Calling themselves The Hustlers, they were not subjected to the editorial meddling that befell the B.W.G.’s: while extremely wholesome in their activities, The Hustlers are out to make and buck and keep it for themselves.

 The Plot: In fact, as the book opens, we learn that they’ve sold their junk shop for the tidy sum of $500 (which the inflation calculator tells me is nearly $5000 2018-dollars) (GLEEPS!), and invested the money in their new enterprise, a Snack Barn.
 Poised to capture the market that is interested in neither the seedy All-Nite Grill, nor the tony Harristown Inn, The Hustlers have restored an old barn on the property of John’s grandmother to serve as a teen hang-out to serve after-school burgers and weekend brunches.